chmlee/ream-doc-v2/docs/Language/Advanced/Typed-Variable.md

 The goal is to implement synchronize type checking in the editor, and async type checking in the standalone parser.

-The type of the variables are specified in the schema file.
+The type of the variables are specified in the codebook.
 The design will be either:
 ```markdown
 # Country